miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

 * change the definition of `Codec` to keep this `List` around, but this is messy for every other type beside records or
 * create a different type for record `Codec`s where the `encoder` produces a `List ( String, Value )`.

-The decoder can stay the same (incidentally, this is why [`elm-decode-pipeline`](https://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/latest/) doesn't need the `buildObject` step).
+The decoder can stay the same (incidentally, this is why [`elm-decode-pipeline`](https://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/latest/) doesn't need the `buildObject` step, because you can use a plain `Decoder` for the decoding part).

 Let's go for the secound route (the first one is left as a challenge to the reader).